|Title:||Surviving a Compromise of PyPI: End-to-end signing of packages|

 Terms used in this PEP are defined as follows:

-- Simple index: The HTML page that contains internal links to the distributions of a project .
+- Simple index: The HTML page that contains internal links to distribution files.

-- Roles: There is one root role in PyPI.
+- Roles: Roles in TUF encompass the set of actions a party is authorized to perform, including what metadata they may sign and which packages they are responsible for.
+There is one root role in PyPI.
 There are multiple roles whose responsibilities are delegated to them directly or indirectly by the root role.
 The term "top-level role" refers to the root role and any role delegated by the root role.
 Each role has a single metadata file that it is trusted to provide.

 - Metadata: Metadata are files that describe roles, other metadata, and target files.